yursha/howtos/memory.md

-# Concepts
-- Memory access can be read or write access.
-- alignment

-## Data can live in memory in:
+# Data can live in memory in:
 - Stack (How stack memory is allocated in Linux?
 Is the a maximum limit?)
-- Static program image
+- Program image
 - thread-local area
 - heap.
 Variably sized objects can only be allocated on the heap.

+# Allocation
 ```c
 // c - glibc